 Then, make sure you have added the additional two lines for the entire script to look like this:

 NOTE: If the Tracking ID's do not match, the conversions will not track.
 Make sure the Tracking ID (e.g. UA-XXXXXX-X) from your Google Analytics script, and implemented in your website, is the same one added to your Fresha account under Analytics.

 Are you receiving events after booking an appointment?

 Events will only be sent to Google Analytics for new appointments scheduled from your Fresha online booking link after the integration was set up.

-Head to Behaviour >Events > Overview to see all events from Fresha:
+To see all events from Fresha:

 If you are seeing events being sent to Google Analytics, that means the integration is successful.
-Double check the date range selected inside of Google Analytics.
-By default it will exclude today.
+Double-check the date range selected inside of Google Analytics.
+By default, it will exclude today.

 If you see events from Fresha but they aren't showing up as goals, this will most likely be due to a goal having a typo, so it's worth doubling checking there are no mistakes.